Show All Answers

 It is the resin identification code, which denotes what type of resin the pieceis made from.
 Here are the seven (7) different types:

-The program has changed multiple times over the years.
+The programs have changed multiple times over the years.
 With each change in the program, the application also changes, meaning that you may have to fill out a new application depending on how long it has been since you last applied.

 If participating in the replacement or removal program, yes.
 In order to ensure that the old devices turned in as part of these programs are never again used in our area, they must be destroyed.

 The devices being replaced must be delivered to the Borough Air Quality Office.
-They are later taken to a recycling facility, where a Borough staff member witnesses the initial part of the destruction process.
+They are later taken to a recycling facility.

-All properties in the Air Quality Control Zone of the Fairbanks North Star Borough are eligible for the change-out program.
+All properties in the PM2.5 Nonattainment Area of the Fairbanks North Star Borough are eligible for the various change out programs.

 Only the legal property owners can apply for the programs.
 Applications must be signed by all of the legal property owners.

-We do not recommend or promote any particular device or dealer.
-Different buildings and lifestyles require different types of devices.
-We recommend checking with local dealers and online to determine which device best suits your needs.
+While we do not recommend or promote any particular device or dealer, all appliances installed through the various Change Out Programs are required to be installed by a Borough Listed Installer (click here for the list).
+Additionally, different buildings and lifestyles require different types of heating appliances.
+We recommend checking with local vendors to determine which appliance best suits your heating needs.

 Simply submit a public records request form to view or receive copies of documents within code enforcement case files.
 There is no charge to view the file or be emailed copies of documents unless staff hours exceed five hours per request.
 A $0.25 per page (8.5 by 11 inch) charge will apply to physical copies once the total exceeds $5 per month, per person.